johnvlilley/Stateless-Computer/README.md

 # Stateless-Computer
 I did something kind of interesting afterward figuring out the word problem and then someone answering it.
 The application took nothing into account as something you have to count; like with the ancient Chinese Pascal's Triangle question: the old how many combinations of hats you can have on pegs, but where they didn't count empty pegs as something to count as part of the combination, I had to.
 Nothing has value.
 You learn that when most of your learning has been in 0 and 1.

-The answer used Pascal's Triangle in a way nobody else has though of in however thousands of years its been around Here is an answer on Math Help Forum (there is a link to that Yahoo link I posted above here and it is discussed):
+The answer used Pascal's Triangle in a way nobody else has though of in however thousands of years its been around.
+Here is an answer on Math Help Forum:

 http://mathhelpforum.com/discrete-math/17147-combination-lock.html